thierrygosselin/stackr/README.md

 Warning: cannot remove prior installation of package ‘stringi’
 ```

-2 ways to solve this problem:
+To solve this problem:

-1. delete the problematic packages manually and reinstall.
+Option 1.
+Delete the problematic packages manually and reinstall.
 On MAC computers, in the **Finder**, use the shortcut **cmd+shift+g**, or in the menu bar : **GO -> Go to Folder**, copy/paste the text below:
 ```r
 /Library/Frameworks/R.framework/Resources/library
 #Delete the problematic packages.
 ```

-2. If you know your way around the terminal and understand the consequences of using **sudo rm -R** command, here something faster to remove problematic packages:
+Option 2.
+If you know your way around the terminal and understand the consequences of using **sudo rm -R** command, here something faster to remove problematic packages:
 ```r
 sudo rm -R /Library/Frameworks/R.framework/Resources/library/package_name
 #Changing **package_name** to the problematic package.